|Guidelines for Diamond Presenters|

 Organizing the Panel

 All Diamond sessions should be constructed with an initial seven minutes allotted for preparation and introduction of the session as a whole, followed by seven minutes for each Diamond presentation, with the balance of the available time dedicated to discussion of the full set of presentations.
+Though the formal presentation is concluded in seven minutes, the schedule allows at least 20 minutes for each.
 At the discretion of the session chair, the discussion time may be used for response by a formal discussant, open "full room” questions and answers, break-out time in which presenters can confer with interested audience members, or a combination of these discussion formats.

 Models and Precedents